simonecasolo/simonecasolo.github.io/index.md

 Welcome to my webpage.
 I specialize in applying data science and machine learning to heavy industries such as process, energy and chemicals where dealing with complex and messy sensor data is a challenge.
-In particular, I have a keen interest in topological and geometrical methods.<br> Here you can find some highlights of practical data-driven solutions for real-world challenges in heavy industries, focusing on enhancing efficiency, safety, and sustainability.<br>
+In particular, I have a keen interest in topological and geometrical methods.<br> Here are some highlights of use cases for real-world challenges in heavy industries, focusing on enhancing efficiency, safety, and sustainability.<br>

 ## Portfolio